 Ease of Use

-A big selling point of reusable coffee pods is the convenience and ease of use.
+A big selling point of reuseable coffee pods is the convenience and ease of use.
 It’s not much more trouble to use a reusable pod than it is a single use pod.
 On top of that, you’ll never be caught out in the morning again by realising you’ve run out of single use pods.

 Reusable coffee pods have a long lifespan.
 Depending on the brand and material, the recommended amount of usage can range from around 200 uses to 10,000 — others claim that you can use them an unlimited number of times and some even carry a lifetime guarantee so you can be confident you’ll be using these for the long term.